salamaEnigma/salamaEnigma/README.md

 ## About Me
-#### Mohamed Salama a Software Engineer with 5+ years of experience in full-stack app developments.
+### Mohamed Salama a Software Engineer with 5+ years of experience in full-stack app developments.
 - Contributed in Ehsan apps on both Android & iOS for the Saudi Ehsan Platform (Developed for SDAIA).
 - Contributed as a  Freelancer / Part Time  Engineer in number of projects in Egypt, Kuwait and Qatar.
-- Co-Founder and CTO of Cliques, “Cliques” is building a communication tool for university students to relief the pain of lack of connectivity on campus.
+- Co-Founder and CTO of Cliques, "Cliques" allows students to communicate with their colleagues, in a university private space, to exchange ideas, course material, instructor reviews, and match with like-minded study-buddies.
-- Founder of ROOTSOFT a software team with a unique vision ( I hope 😀 ) in the software industry in which we give the DEVELOPERS the creative freedom they need, while assuring the CLIENT the quality and professionalism they require.
+- Founder of ROOTSOFT a software TEAM with a unique vision in the software industry in which we give the DEVELOPERS the creative freedom they need, while assuring the CLIENT the quality and professionalism they require.

 ------------

-### 🛠 &nbsp;Languages and Tools :
+## 🛠 &nbsp;Tech Stack

 <p>
 <img src="https://github.com/devicons/devicon/blob/master/icons/flutter/flutter-original.svg" title="Flutter" alt="Flutter" width="40" height="40"/>&nbsp;